HydroshieldMKII/Sinatra-SSM/README.md

     end

     get '/whoami' do
-        p user = whoami? #=> {'username': '...', 'password': '...'}
+        user = whoami?#=> {username: '...', ...}
+        p user.nil? ?
+'Guest' : user.to_json
     end

     get '/public' do
     if authorized?
         p "Hi.
 I know you."
     else
         p "Hi.
 We haven't met. <a href='/login'>Login, please.</a>" end
     end

     get '/private' do
     authorize!
     p 'Thanks for being logged in.'
     end
 ```